apache/airflow/docs/apache-airflow-providers-databricks/operators/jobs_create.rst

-DatabricksJobsCreateOperator
+DatabricksCreateJobsOperator
 ============================

-Use the :class:`~airflow.providers.databricks.operators.DatabricksJobsCreateOperator` to create (or reset) a Databricks job.
+Use the :class:`~airflow.providers.databricks.operators.DatabricksCreateJobsOperator` to create (or reset) a Databricks job.
 This operator relies on past XComs to remember the ``job_id`` that was created so that repeated calls with this operator will update the existing job rather than creating new ones.
 When paired with the DatabricksRunNowOperator all runs will fall under the same